 These sessions run every Tuesday and Thursday between 10am and 3pm, they can also be contacted on 01302 796191 and are open to all Doncaster children and families

-The Autism and Social Communication Education and Training Service (ASCETS) is still offering support for families and schools in regards to routines, anxiety, education, etc.
+The Autism and Social Communication Education and Training Service (ASCETS) is still offering support for families and schools in regards to routines, anxiety, education, etc. To access support for young people on the autism spectrum speak with the school SENCO.

 Hearing Impairment (HI) Service